How to migrate an existing website to Webflow without losing its SEO?

 Essential technical checks before going live

-Before the final launch of your website on Webflow, a thorough check by a qualified webmaster is essential.
-In particular, check the configuration of the XML sitemap generated by Webflow, which is essential for helping search engines index your new pages effectively.
+Before the final launch of your site on Webflow, a rigorous check by a qualified webmaster is essential.
+In particular, check the configuration of the XML sitemap generated by Webflow, which is essential to help search engines index your new pages effectively.
 Also, make sure that all your tags are correctly filled in, that your redirects are working perfectly, and that mobile compatibility (responsive design) is flawless.

-Also remember to link your site to Google Search Console so you can closely monitor SEO performance immediately after migration.
+Consider linking your site to Google Search Console to closely monitor SEO performance immediately after migration.

 Post-migration SEO tracking and monitoring